nodejscn/node-api-cn/n-api/making_handle_lifespan_shorter_than_that_of_the_native_method.md

 ```

 When nesting scopes, there are cases where a handle from an
 inner scope needs to live beyond the lifespan of that scope.
-N-API supports an
+Node-API supports
-'escapable scope' in order to support this case.
+an 'escapable scope' in order to support this case.
 An escapable scope
 allows one handle to be 'promoted' so that it 'escapes' the
 current scope and the lifespan of the handle changes from the current
 scope to that of the outer scope.